viai957/Pong-DRL/README.md

  WARNING: make sure to turn on GPU, which also enables multicore processing.
 It may take up to 45 minutes even with GPU enabled, otherwise it will take much longer.

 ![](images/Annotation%202020-06-01%20013318.png)

+#---------UPDATE PONG PPO-------------#
+In Pong PPO we use a clipper to enhance the performence